RooHTaylor/PHP-Course/Introduction to PHP.md

 It is very important to think about the logic of your conditions.
 If you have two conditions and use the AND operator, BOTH conditions must prove true.
 If you use the OR operator, AT LEAST one or both conditions must prove true.
 In this example, `$foo` must be false AND EITHER 5 must equal 5 OR 4 must equal 4.

-### Elseif ###
+### `elseif` ###

 Sometimes you may have multiple groups of conditions with different code to execute for each group.
-You could write a second if statement, but if the second condition group doesn’t matter as long as the first one is true, then an elseif is the way to go.
-An elseif follows an if, and is only evaluated if the preceding ifs and elseifs have not proved true.
+You could write a second `if` statement, but if the second condition group doesn’t matter as long as the first one is true, then an `elseif` is the way to go.
+An `elseif` follows an `if`, and is only evaluated if the preceding `if`s and `elseif`s have not proved true.

 ``` {.php .numberLines}
 <?php